-• auto: Automatically amend your MusicBrainz collection whenever you import a new album.
-Default: no.
+- auto: Automatically amend your MusicBrainz collection whenever you import a new album.
+Default: no. - collection: Which MusicBrainz collection to update.
+Default: None. - remove: Remove albums from collections which are no longer present in the beets database.
+Default: None.

 MusicBrainz Submit Plugin